ZYinMD/hangman-on-chalkboard/README.md

 My very first time writing JavaScript.
 Conceived and typed from scratch, no looking at other's work.

-Auto fits to screens of all sizes.
+Auto fits to any screen sizes.

 Written in vanilla JavaScript.
-No jQuery.
+Before I learned jQuery.

 Hosted at: https://DrZYin.github.io/hangman-homework/